Philippine Economic Zone Authority: Firms

 As of February 2019, PEZA has over 396 fully operating economic zones that are spread across the country.
 Aside from central business districts in Bonifacio Global City, Makati, Ortigas and Quezon City, there are also economic zones in other next-wave cities such as Batangas, Cebu, Baguio, Subic, Iloilo, Dumaguete, Pampanga and more.
 Currently, PEZA-accredited buildings and office spaces are mostly in Makati with over 35 operating economic zones including Glorietta 1 and 2 BPO, PBCom Tower, and the Zuellig Building.
 In Fort Bonifacio or Bonifacio Global City, there are 17 operating economic zones, including Bonifacio Technology Center, Sun Life Centre, Picadilly Star, World Plaza and EcoTower.
 In Quezon City, there are 18 operating economic zones including the ABS-CBN's ELJ Communications Center in Diliman.
 In Pampanga, there is one economic zone, Alviera Industrial Park.
-PEZA previously operated and managed the Bataan Export Processing Zone (later Bataan Economic Zone) in Mariveles, Bataan until its conversion to Freeport Area of Bataan (FAB), turnover of the zone's operations and management from PEZA to Authority of the Freeport Area of Bataan (AFAB), and abolishment of BEZ on President Gloria Macapagal Arroyo's last day as President of the Philippines and Benigno Aquino III became president on June 30, 2010.